xpqz/dyalog-docs/windows-installation-and-configuration-guide/docs/configuration-files.md

 ## Introduction

 A configuration file is an optional text file containing configuration parameters and their values.
-It may cascade, i.e. it can extend (inherit) configuration values from other configuration files, and supplement and/or override them.
+It may cascade, that is, it can extend (inherit) configuration values from other configuration files, and supplement and/or override them.

 Configuration files use JSON5 (a superset of standard JSON) syntax, as described below.
 These files are portable across all systems supported by Dyalog.